MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/manage.md

 Table 1: Key Management Principle

-When deploying the Enterprise Scale Analytics and AI you should consider these principle around automation to enable security as opposed relying upon manually applying them via human interaction.
+When deploying the Enterprise Scale Analytics and AI you should consider these principles around automation to enable security as opposed relying upon manually applying them via human interaction.
 The most interaction the person should have is to approve or deny an access request.